rajeshwarpatlolla/ionic-plugins/README.md

 - [material-action-button](https://codepen.io/fmtoffolo/pen/ozNJPv)

 ## Note
 - There might be few more plugins for ionic framework.
-If you have any idea about such plugins, which is not mentioned here, feel free to make a PR or raise an issue with that plugin details.
+If you find any such plugins, which is not mentioned here, please feel free to make a PR or raise an issue with that plugin details.

 ## License
 - [MIT](https://github.com/rajeshwarpatlolla/ionic-plugins/blob/master/LICENSE.md)